cssanimation/cssanimation.github.io/_posts/2019-05-12-ui-animation-react.md

 On this site we've explored loads of big impressive animations.
 I thought it would be worth stepping back and looking at how small UI animations can add up.

-In this post we'll take a look at a demo React app, and explore how adding animations to situations when UI changes can result in a more polished experience.
+In this post we'll take a look at a demo React app and explore how adding animations to situations when UI changes can result in a more polished experience.
 We'll try to do so in a way that means reusing animations so that the result is a more consistent style of animation through the app, and we'll take a look at a handy little React package we can use to make animations easier.

 ## Demo project